withastro/docs/src/pages/en/editor-setup.md

 ---
 You can build and develop your Astro project using any of your favorite code editors, either locally or in the cloud!

-This page explains how to improve the experience of editing `.astro` files in supported editors.
+Improve your experience by working with `.astro` files in supported editors with Astro language support.

 ## VS Code Extension